elis/desckit/README.md

  7. Click `Save changes`

 If you configured the application correctly you will now see the generated wallpaper showing on your desktop.

+## Mac OS X Configuration

+To display your wallpaper in Mac OSX use the built in wallpaper rotation tool.

+ 1. Open `System Preferences`
+ 2. Select `Desktop & Screen Save` (in the top-left area)
+ 3. Click the `+` button to choose a folder
+ 4. Locate and select the `/desckit/walls` directory.
+ 5. Select the `Change picture:` interval make sure `Random order` is not selected

+If you configured the application correctly you will now see the generated wallpaper showing on your desktop.

 ## Custom Scripts